Institutional Communications

-Future Science Teachers Gain Hands-On Experience at UW
+Future Science Teachers Gain Hands

 Next semester, University of Wyoming students in College of Education Associate Professor Andrea Burrows’ “Science Methods II” class will be student-teachers across the state.
 This time next year, they each hope to be teaching their own middle and high school science classes.
 That’s why practical, hands-on experience putting the concepts they’ve learned to the test is so important.